-Upcoming application deadline for Master of Human Rights: December 15
+Application Deadline for Master of Human Rights: June 1

 A Master in Human Rights will prepare you to to engage in global human rights challenges through research, policy analysis, and advocacy.